 Always ask the dog.
 Remind your children that a living animal is not a toy to be packed around, and that it's always polite to ask the dog if they'd like to play or be petted.
 Children must accept that sometimes their dog friend might say "no, thanks" even if he was willing earlier.

-If you have a dog with a short fuse when bothered, and the issue is escalating into actual biting, hire a professional trainer for one-on-one help.
+If you have a dog with a short fuse when bothered or the issue is escalating into actual biting, hire a professional trainer for one-on-one help.
 Make sure the dog has a safe place to retreat and a private bed of his own where he is never bothered when resting.
 For safety, ban him from couches or beds that your child is likely to inhabit, with the firm rule that they should not bother the dog when he is resting (and never when he has a high value chew!)

 Best friends share, respect each other's personal space, and enjoy each other's company.

 SUPER-vision and Guidance.